AB3478/PyBer_Analysis/README.md

 ### PyBer Summary DataFrame
 ![](https://github.com/AB3478/PyBer_Analysis/blob/main/Resources/PyBer_Summary.png)

-The multiple line graph highlights the significant range in total fares by city type.
+The multiple line graph highlights the wide range in total fares by city type.
 It also highlights the beginning of January as a relative low point for fares with a peak across all city types in late February.

 ### PyBer Total Fare by City Type
 ![](https://github.com/AB3478/PyBer_Analysis/blob/main/Resources/PyBer_Fare_Summary.png)